B.A., Pacific Lutheran University

 Ph.D., Emory University

-James Nieman begins in fall 2012 as the President of the Lutheran School of Theology at Chicago.
-A professor for over 20 years, he teaches about leadership in religious organizations, qualitative contextual research methods, and various topics in the area of practical theology, including homiletics.
-His recent research focuses on how to discern and use local theological claims in congregations, and on the recovery of phronesis within and for theological education.
+James Nieman has served as the President of the Lutheran School of Theology at Chicago since August 2012.
+A professor for over twenty years, he teaches about leadership in religious organizations, qualitative contextual research methods, and various topics in the area of practical theology, including homiletics.
+His recent research focuses on how to discern and use local theological claims in congregations, and on the recovery of phronesis (practical judgment) within and for theological education.

-Prior to his arrival at LSTC, Dr. Nieman was first on the faculty of Wartburg Theological Seminary for 13 years, and then on the faculty of Hartford Seminary, where he also served as academic dean.
-He has been ordained in the Evangelical Lutheran Church in America for 27 years and served as a parish pastor in congregations in Iowa and Alaska prior to his doctoral studies at Emory University.
+Prior to his arrival at LSTC, Dr. Nieman was first on the faculty of Wartburg Theological Seminary for thirteen years, and then on the faculty of Hartford Seminary, where he also served as academic dean.
+He has been ordained in the Evangelical Lutheran Church in America for three decades and served as a parish pastor in congregations in Iowa and Alaska prior to his doctoral studies at Emory University.